FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 //...
 ```

-This code is creating a new FusionAuth client.
-Then it deactivates the user.
+Finally!
+This is where the action is.
+This code creates a new FusionAuth client.
+It then it deactivates the user who logged in with a password found to be compromised.

-This is the place you could take any other action.
-You could add a date of deactivation to the `user.data` field, fire off another API call, or add data to S3 for future analysis.
+You could take other steps here.
+You could do more within FusionAuth, by, for example:

+* Adding a date of deactivation to the `user.data` field
+* [Actioning the user](/docs/v1/tech/apis/actioning-users) so this event could be displayed in the administrative interface or queried via the API.
+* Putting the user in a [group](/docs/v1/tech/core-concepts/groups) for future processing

+You could also integrate with another system.
+You could:
+* Fire off an API call to another service that needs to know about this security violation.
+* Add an event to a streaming service such as Kafka for future analysis
+* Send an email to the user and their boss about the situation.
+Wouldn't be cool, but you could do it.

 ```php
 //...